-AFG recommends that issuers remind their shareholders of their right to submit resolutions to the general shareholders' meeting and to raise oral or written questions, and explain the conditions under which these rights may be exercised.
-AFG wishes shareholders to exercise this right wisely.
+AFG recommends that issuers remind their shareholders of their rights: submit resolutions to the general shareholders' meeting and raise oral or written questions.
+Issuers must explain the conditions under which these rights may be exercised.
+AFG recommends that shareholders exercise this right wisely.

-It should be noted that it is possible for shareholders to regroup in order to reach the minimum amount of capital required to submit a resolution.
+It should be reminded that shareholders wishing to submit a resolution can regroup in order to reach the minimum amount of capital required.

-AFG calls for a regulatory change that would allow answers to written questions to be published on the company's website in order to limit the number of answers to be provided during the general meeting.
+AFG calls for a regulatory change that would allow answers to written questions to be published on the company's website.
+This would ease the answers given during the general meeting.